ShubhamGondane/ShubhamGondane.github.io/_pages/about.md

 :warning: This site is currently under construction :warning:.
 Links may break

 I’m Shubham Gondane, a data engineer and writer.
 My initial 'data migration' was from India to Silicon Valley.
-Turns out, the latency between curry and California burritos is significant.
-Still optimizing that.
+Turns out, thats the easiest migration that I have done so far!
 Sharing insights and experiences through writing on data engineering.

 I enjoy learning about fun technical challenges and collaborating with great teams.
 Reach out if you want to find a way to work together!